 Her run of excellence was just getting started, too.
 Bird committed to the University of Connecticut, where she helped the UConn Huskies win two NCAA championships and won the Naismith Award as the College Player of the Year.

-Since entering the league, where she was the runner-up for the Rookie of the Year Award, Bird has won three WNBA championships with the Seattle Storm, played in 11 WNBA All-Star Games, earned five First-Team All-WNBA selections, and became one of the greatest women's players of all time in the process.
+Since entering the league, where she was the runner-up for the Rookie of the Year Award, Bird has won four WNBA championships with the Seattle Storm, played in 11 WNBA All-Star Games, earned five First-Team All-WNBA selections, and became one of the greatest women's players of all time in the process.

 Additionally, Bird has won five EuroLeague and Russian National League championships playing for Dynamo Moscow, Spartak Moscow Region, and UMMC Ekaterinburg during the WNBA offseason.
 Indeed, her dominance extends beyond her WNBA career.

 Sue Bird Net Worth